Skip to the main content

 • Defensive Driving

-Gas plants with power boilers or sulphur recovery units require that operators have an Alberta Power Engineering Certificate.
+Alberta gas plants with power boilers or sulphur recovery units that generate high-pressure steam, or high-capacity thermal liquid rated plants, require that operators have an Alberta Power Engineering Certificate.
+Depending on the operator position this can range from fired-process heater operator certification (FPHO) for smaller plants, to 4th, 3rd, and 2nd class power engineering requirements for larger, more complex facilities.
 For details about power engineering certification, see the Power Engineer occupational profile.
-Most employers also want operators to complete at least 1 or 2 Gas Processing Operations (GPO) courses.
+Often employers also seek operators who have completed gas processing operations (GPO) courses.

-Some companies provide in-house training opportunities to help gas plant operators advance to more senior positions.
+Some companies provide in-house training opportunities to help gas plant operators advance to senior positions.

 Post-secondary schools that offer power engineering programs also may offer GPO courses and other gas plant operations training by distance education (computer-managed learning or modularized materials).